threefoldfoundation/www_threefold_farming/content/page/about/productData/main/main.md

 ---
 id: graph_about
-title: THE P2P THREEFOLD GRID IS THE ONLY REAL SOLUTION
+title: The ThreeFold Grid is the only real solution
-subtitle: ThreeFold Farming is the process of connecting capacity to the ThreeFold Grid.
-The individuals and organizations that connect the servers are called Farmers. image : ''
+subtitle: The technology that powers the ThreeFold Grid is the most advanced peer-to-peer technology in the world and is best positioned to deliver what humanity and the world needs. image : ''
 ---